 Such a focus on specific actors and their situated practices would allow emphasizing the processual and dynamic nature of IFS, which the literature has tended to portray as a historical condition (as per dependency theory and Marxism, for instance).
-A processual understanding of IFS importantly complements such accounts inasmuch as it opens up space for more finegrained studies of how different social actors develop strategies and practices to navigate IFS, and of the various forms of tension, conflict, and contradiction that may arise from this (e.g., lobbying activities or hedging practices to protect against IFS).
-Examples of concrete empirical insights that can be gained by such an approach include how states in large DEEs have developed new relations with securities exchanges in order to better navigate IFS and actively shape capital markets (Petry et al., 2021; see Alves 2017 for government bonds), or how pension funds have evolved in specific DEEs in response to demands for financial innovations resulting from movements towards market-based financial mechanisms and other pressures resulting from IFS (Bonizzi et al., 2021).
-Approaching IFS in this way allows us to examine how actors in the DEEs themselves actively shape the nature of their micro- and macroeconomic environment and it allows us to explore how this affects the nature of IFS in different spaces.
+A processual understanding of IFS importantly complements such accounts inasmuch as it opens up space for more fine-grained studies of how different social actors develop strategies and practices to navigate IFS, and of the various forms of tension, conflict, and contradiction that may arise from this (e.g., lobbying activities or hedging practices to protect against IFS).
+Examples of concrete empirical insights that can be gained by such an approach include how states in large DEEs have developed new relations with securities exchanges in order to better navigate IFS and actively shape capital markets (Petry et al., 2021; see Alves, 2017 for government bonds), or how pension funds have evolved in specific DEEs in response to demands for financial innovations resulting from movements towards market-based financial mechanisms and other pressures resulting from IFS (Bonizzi et al., 2021).
+Approaching IFS in this way allows us to examine how actors in the DEEs themselves actively shape the nature of their micro- and macroeconomic environment and it allows us to explore how this affects the nature of IFS in different spaces, thereby contributing to a more variegated understanding of the phenomenon.

-3.6.
 Towards a scalar-relational understanding of IFS